Zakhar02/SSAD_TG_To_Web/README.md

 A typical Django project that consists of "Tg_To_Web" folder that stores configuration settings, "backend" that is basically source code and a "frontend".

 ## Installation (Ubuntu)
+For now, the only way to use our App - you need to install Linux.
+Then:
 1. Install required packages using makefile
 ```shell
 install_all_deps